eliabntt/GRADE_data/README.md

 8. [SH](https://keeper.mpdl.mpg.de/f/e49efeb92414482ba478/) Static, horizontal

 The complete list of results, including RPE and ATE can be found in this [ods](https://keeper.mpdl.mpg.de/f/b7dd6de95bd14e668665/) and [xlsx](https://keeper.mpdl.mpg.de/f/88d2afde308c421c93a8/) files.

+You can see how to process the rosbags to reproduce our results [here](https://github.com/robot-perception-group/GRADE_tools/tree/main)

+### Raw data archives

+We will release the rest of the data soon.

 For licensing information, please refer to the main repository located [here](https://github.com/eliabntt/GRADE-RR/).